Learning robust marking policies for adaptive mesh refinement: Preliminaries

 Objectives (i) and (ii) are difficult to achieve because they involve the solution of an optimization problem in a complex, infinite-dimensional set of possible discretizations \cite{demkowicz1985h,demkowicz2002fully,patra2001systematic}.
 Instead of trying to reach optimal efficiency or accuracy as defined by (i) and (ii), one typically finds a satisfactory solution through an AMR process.
 This type of iterative process begins with a user-defined initial mesh $\mesh_0$ that is sequentially refined, generating a sequence of meshes $\mesh_0,\mesh_1,\ldots,\mesh_k$ with improving accuracy.
 The process then stops once the computing budget is exhausted or the target accuracy is reached and the convergence rate of the solution error is used to assess its effectiveness \cite{morin2002convergence,stevenson2007optimality,carstensen2014axioms}.
 A benefit of the RL approach employed here is that we can directly address (i) and (ii), while still adhering to the traditional marked AMR process described above.

 Hereafter, we assume that~\cref{eq:DiscreteCanoncialPDE} admits a global relative error estimator

-where $\eta_T$ denotes the local error estimator applied to a single element $T\in\mathcal{T}$.
-After constructing such an estimator, we must also select a marking rule.
+where $\eta_T$ denotes the local error estimator applied to a single element $T\in\mathcal{T}$. \rev{We require a relative error estimator to normalize the errors over trivial length scale changes of the mesh geometry.} After constructing such an estimator, we must also select a marking rule.
 Two common choices are the greedy and D\"orfler marking rules \cite{dorfler1996convergent}.
 Both of these choices are parameterized by a bulk parameter $\theta \in [0,1]$ that determines the how conservative the refinement will be ($\theta = 1$ being the most conservative).
 In a greedy rule, we refine all elements $T \in\mathcal{T}$ satisfying

 In a D\"orfler rule, we refine a minimal cardinality subset of elements $\mathcal{S} \subset \mathcal{T}$ satisfying

 We now state the standard marked element AMR algorithm for achieving a target error estimate $\eta_\infty > 0$; cf. objective (i).
 Here and onward, we denote $\eta_k = \eta_{\mesh_k}$ and $u_k = u_{\mesh_k}$.
 An example follows immediately afterward.